hdt5kt/neml2/doc/content/physics/liquid_infiltration.md

 \f]
 where \f$r_\delta\f$ is the residual corresponding to the product thickness growth, \f$r_h\f$ is the residual corresponding to the product span growth, and \f$r_\alpha\f$ defines the local mass balance for the liquid.
 The residuals are defined below.
 Note an implicit backward-Euler time integration scheme is used.

-- Product thickness growth
+- product thickness growth
     \f{align*}
         r_\delta &= \bar{\delta}_{P,n+1} - \bar{\delta}_{P,n} - \dot{\bar{\delta}}_P^* (t_{n+1} - t_n) = 0, \\
         \dot{\bar{\delta}}_P^* &= R G \left[1-H\left(\dfrac{\bar{\delta}_{P, n+1}}{\bar{\delta}_P^c}-1 \right)\right]
     \f}
     Here \f$H(x)\f$ is the Heaviside function, and \f$G\f$ denotes the thickeness growth of the product when liquid in abundant.
 When there is insufficient liquid, the product's thickness growth is reduced by a factor \f$R\f$.

-- Product span growth:
+- product span growth:
     The growth of span in the \f$ z \f$ direction takes the form of the Fischer-Burmeister complementarity condition:
     \f[
         r_h = \phi + \dot{\bar{h}}_P - \sqrt{ \phi^2 + \dot{\bar{h}}_P^2 } = 0, \quad \phi = \bar{h}_{P, n+1} - \bar{h}_{L},